 Jacob Vaark climbed three brick steps, then retraced them to stand back from the house and appraise it.
 Two wide windows, at least two dozen panes in each, flanked the door.
-Five more windows above on a broad second story resting on six pillars.
+Five more windows on a broad second story held sunlight glittering above the mist.
 He had never seen a house like it.
 The wealthiest men he knew built in wood, not brick, riven clapboards with no need for grand pillars suitable for a House of Parliament.

-Grandiose, he thought, but easy, easy to build such a house in that climate.
-Soft wood, creamy brick, no caulking needed, everything designed for breeze, not freeze.
-Long hall, probably, parlors, chambers....
-Easy living, but Lord, the heat.
+Grandiose, he thought, but easy, easy to build in that climate.
+Soft southern wood, creamy stone, no caulking needed, everything designed for breeze, not freeze.
+Long hall, probably, parlors, chambers...Easy work, easy living, but Lord, the heat.
 He removed his hat and wiped the sweat from his hair line with his sleeve.
-Then, fingering his soaking collar, he re-mounted the steps and tested the boot scraper .
+Then, fingering his soaking collar, he re-mounted the steps and tested the boot scraper.
 Before he could knock, the door was opened by a small, contradictory man: aged and ageless, deferential and mocking, white hair black face.

-"Afternoon, Sir."
+"Afternoon, sir."
 "Mr. Ortega is expecting me."
 Jacob surveyed the room over the old man's head.

-"Yes, Sir.
-Your hat, Sir?
-Thank you, Sir.
-This way, Sir."

-Footfalls, loud and aggressive, were followed by Ortega's call.
+"Yes, sir.
+Your hat, sir?
+Mr. D'Ortega is expecting you.
+Thank you, sir.
+This way, sir."
+Footfalls, louse and aggressive, were followed by D'Ortega's call.

 "Well timed!
-Come, Jacob."
-He motioned toward the parlor.
+Come, Jacob.
+Come."
+He motioned toward a parlor.